 Office: 804-876-5153 (News Media Calls Only, No Advertising Inquiries Please)

 If you are interested in advertising with Kings Dominion, please contact our advertising agency at the following: email@example.com.

 ATTENTION MEDIA: All requests for media passes must be submitted online.
 Information regarding our media pass policy is available in the Media Center section of our website under Media Pass Policy.

 The news media admissions policy for Kings Dominion enables working media to become familiar with the park’s many story opportunities and, at the same time, enjoy a day with family or friends.

 This program is for media personalities only.
-Tickets may not be set up under a family member's name, or picked up by anyone other than the media contact.
-Please review guidelines before requesting passes.
+Tickets may not be set up under a family member's name or picked up by anyone other than the media contact.
+Please review the guidelines before requesting passes.

 Review Media Pass Guidelines

 We are pleased to extend the following courtesies to news media representatives who live and work in our region: